smart-chain-fr/SmartGitAnchor/README.md

 ### Prerequisites
 - Node.js (version 14 or higher is recommended)
 - A GitHub repository where the package will be implemented
-- A secure API endpoint that will receive the file hashes
+- A secure API endpoint that will receive the file hashes (see [Secure API Endpoint Setup](#secure-api-endpoint-setup))

 ### Installation
 Install `SmartGitAnchor` via npm with the following command: